zeroluck/docs/sources/admin-guide/saml/outbound-saml.md

 ![Image](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/SAMLTrustRelationships/Federation_3.png?raw=true)

-* Public certificate: Upload public certificate for this SP server.
+* Public certificate: Upload the public certificate for this SP server.
   Please note that: public certificate’s CN (common name) MUST maintain the hostname of the SP server.
 If the SP has no certificate then keep this option blank and the IdP will generate a self signed certificate.

 * Released: Release required attributes.
 Available attributes can be grabbed from upper left corner.

-* More configuration: If SP requires custom relying party and/or custom MetadataFilter configuration, that can be achieved using the following
+* More configuration: If the SP requires custom relying party and/or custom MetadataFilter configuration, that can be achieved using the following options:
-options:
     * Configure MetadataFilters: Click on this option and Gluu Server will allow you to configure MetadataFilters inside the GUI.
     * Configure specific Relying Party: If the server admin “checks” this option a new link will appear which allows the server administrator to modify various relying party configurations like SAML2SSO, SAML2AttributeQuery, ShibbolethSSO etc.

 ![image](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/SAMLTrustRelationships/Relying_Party_Configuration.png)